Overview

 Key Features

-- currently pursuing approval with the UK and International Health Coaching Association (UKIHCA) for January 2026 launch
+- UK and International Health Coaching Association (UKIHCA) final approval stage

 - Available to study part-time up to 4 years.